dearhive/MashShare/readme.txt

 = 3.5.0 =
 * New: Tested up to WordPress 4.9.3
 * Tweak: Remove opt-in notice
+* Fix: Calls to networks api are still made when sharecount is disabled

 = 3.4.9 =
 * New: Add new short code parameter [mashshare icons=1] allows to show icon buttons only